 SPE (0-9) -Denotes an affiliate course completed with another institution as part of a study abroad or off campus program.
-See Undergraduate Special Programs for off campus program opportunities programs.
+See Global Engagement Office for off campus program opportunities.

 SPORT MANAGEMENT

 SPM 220 (3) Introduction to Sport Management-Basic concepts and principles of sport management.
 A survey of the careers, professional opportunities, and the structure and process of sport organizations.